bifurcationkit/BifurcationKit.jl/docs/src/tutorialsODE.md

 	# we want to use the Trapeze method to locate PO
 	PeriodicOrbitTrapProblem(M = Mt);
 	# this jacobian is specific to ODEs
-	# it is computed using AD of the flow and
+	# it is computed using AD and
 	# updated inplace
 	linearPO = :Dense,
 	# regular continuation options